pchickey/mavelous-rpi-build/README.md

   $ dd bs=1M if=tmp/deploy/images/rpi-basic-image-raspberrypi.rpi.sdimage of=/dev/mmcblk0
 ```

-You should then be able to insert the card into your raspberry pi and
+You should then be able to insert the card into your raspberry pi and it will
+boot, show a splash screen, and then a console.
+The `root` user will have no
+password.